ahle/Tconnect/docs/theory/episode.md

 <p align="center"> An sequence of events </p>

 One basic problem in analyzing event sequences is to find frequent episodes, i.e. a collection of events occuring frequently together.
+When discovering episodes in a telecommunication network alarm log, the goal is to find relationships between alarms.
+Such relationships can then be used in the on-line analysis of the incoming alarm stream, e.g., to better explain the problems that cause alarms, to suppress redundant alarms, and to predict servere faults.